 Sotheby’s believes the stone will “challenge” the per-carat record for any diamond or gemstone sold at auction, set by the Williamson Pink Star, an 11.15-carat, fancy-vivid-pink, internally flawless diamond.
 The auction house sold that gem in Hong Kong in October for $5.2 million per carat, with the piece beating estimates to achieve a total of $57.7 million.

-“This color is the most beautiful and concentrated shade of pink in diamonds that I have ever seen or has ever come to market,” said Quig Bruning, head of Sotheby’s jewelry for the Americas.
+“This color is the most beautiful and concentrated shade that I have ever seen or has ever come to market,” said Quig Bruning, head of Sotheby’s jewelry for the Americas.
 “The Eternal Pink’s immense presence and great rarity make it comparable to ultimate masterpieces of art — far rarer than a [René] Magritte or [an Andy] Warhol.
 Combined with its exceptional clarity, it is not surprising that it would command the highest per-carat presale estimate for any diamond to date.”

 Diacore manufactured the diamond from a 23.78-carat rough recovered from De Beers’ Damtshaa mine in Botswana.